-The reserve fund - also called 'the sinking fund' - is there to prevent the residents from being hit by large costs when major works need to be carried out.
+The reserve fund - also called 'sinking fund' - is there to prevent the residents from being hit by large costs when major works need to be carried out.

-Apart from regular maintenance - funded by the service charge - every development will from time to time need works to be carried out which cost a considerable sum of money.
-The examples of such works would include:
+Apart from regular maintenance - funded by the service charge - every development will from time to time need works to be carried out, which can cost a considerable sum of money.
+Examples of such works include:

-As these will cost quite a lot of money, responsible landlords will budget for it by putting money away into the sinking fund.
-A small contribution from each of the resident's service charge will go towards this fund so that when large expenses occur (and it's not possible to foresee every expense), they will be covered by this sinking fund.
+As these works will cost quite a lot of money, responsible landlords will budget for them by putting money away into the sinking fund.
+A contribution from each of the resident's service charge will go towards this fund so that when large expenses occur (and it's not possible to foresee every expense), they will be covered by the sinking fund.
 Reserve (or 'sinking') fund is cumulated in a trust account for leaseholders and will be used as the building or equipment gets older and may need redecorating, renewing or replacing.

 There will be situations, however, when an unexpected expense occurs which exceeds the amount put away in the reserve fund.
 If the reserve fund is not sufficient to cover the cost then it would be demanded as an extra cost to the leaseholder and this is something you may wish to budget for as well.